How to Set up a Merchant Account: 9 Merchant Account Requirements You Need to Know

 To elaborate, you’ll also need to provide bank statements to showcase your business’s financial competence.
 Typically, they’ll ask you to go two years back (if you can go that far).
 “Specifically, most merchant accounts will need business bank account information including routing numbers for depositing funds from transactions,” says Brophy.

 In addition to your business bank statements, you might need to provide processing statements as well.
-This will show merchant accounts how much you typically process, as well as other pertinent information about those transactions.
+This will show merchant accounts how much you typically process so they can gauge your credit card sales volume.
+It also allows them to glean other pertinent information about those transactions.
 Here, banks are mostly looking for fraud risk.

 Not only will you need to provide business bank statements, but you may be asked to provide personal statements as well.
 Merchant account providers want to make sure your business and the person running it are dependable.